chrispoulter/halcyon-nextjs/README.md

 #### Custom Settings

-Create a `.env.local` file in the web project directory.
+Create a `.env.local` file in the root directory.

 ```
 NEXT_PUBLIC_VERSION=1.0.0-local